kant/sondoc/README.md

 sondoc
 ======

-Create self-contained cross-refernced documents based on markdown.
+Create self-contained cross-referenced documents based on markdown.

 Requires pandoc and conversion to pdf with weasyprint.